adobe/aepsdk-core-ios/Documentation/Services/NamedCollectionProcessing.md

 ## Usage

-While you can access the `Logging` service directly via the `ServiceProvider`, it is recommended to use the wrapper class, `NamedCollectionDataStore`.
+While you can access the logging service directly via the `ServiceProvider`, it is recommended to use the wrapper class, `NamedCollectionDataStore`.
 This class can read and write values to local storage while using the underlying `NamedCollectionProcessing` service.

 ```swift
 // Create your datastore